-As previously specified locations L3 and L4 of the zone questions represent the alarm code that will be reported to the central station.
+Locations L3 and L4 of the zone questions represent the alarm code that will be reported to the central station.

 Zones will transmit to the Central Station unless these digits are defined as AA for any individual zone, or the local dialer option is selected in question 05.
 Based on the dialer format selected enter the alarm code as follows;